-A student can take no more than eight credit hours in his/her degree program as a directed independent study.
-Directed independent studies must be recommended by the division chair and approved by the Vice President of Academic Affairs.
-Students who have taken a course and failed are not permitted to repeat the course as a directed independent study.
+A student can take no more than six credit hours in his/her degree program as directed study.
+Directed studies must be recommended by the division chair and approved by the vice president of academic affairs.
+Directed study courses may not be substituted for courses that a student has previously failed.